 Protections for parents, guardians, and family court participants under Missouri’s medical cannabis laws.
 This is general information, not legal advice.
+This is Missouri specific and will not apply in any other state.

 Disclaimer: This content is for informational purposes only.
 Family law issues are fact-specific and vary case by case.
-For legal advice about your situation, consult a qualified Missouri attorney for current missouri family cannabis protections.
+For legal advice about your situation, consult a qualified Missouri attorney for current Missouri family cannabis protections.

 - A patient’s lawful status and conduct cannot, by itself, be used to restrict custody or parental rights.